GokyB/VoidBoost/README.md

 </p>

-This program will install the basic libraries, install the desktop environment and drivers for the base installation of Void Linux.
+This program will install the basic libraries, desktop environment and drivers for the base installation of Void Linux.

    ###Requierements###